leandroslc/nocturne-auth-server/README.md

 ## :computer: Development guides
 Some guides for development.

+### Specific (or secret) configuration
+For configuration values that are intended to be local, add a `appsettings.local.json` file to the project.

+The `appsettings.local.json` files overrides configurations of `appsettings` and `appsettings.{environment}`, and are not commited to the source control.

 ### Fast customization
 For quick configuration (like name), the following options are available: